jacksleight/blade-snip/README.md

 Check the examples above.

-Snips have their own variable scope, but variables defined in the template are also included.
+Snips have their own variable scope, but variables defined in the template are included.